 Ted Baker is a designer-led fashion brand, offering aspirational clothing and accessories in a distinct, quirky style.

-It operates stores and concessions across the UK, continental Europe, North America and Asia, with a supporting ecommerce business.
-The retailer traded through some 520 stores and concessions at end-January 2021, of which 280 or so are in its UK and Europe division.
+It operates stores and concessions across the UK, continental Europe, North America, South Africa and Asia, with a supporting ecommerce business.
+The retailer traded through some 375 stores and concessions at end-January 2022, of which 170 or so are in its UK and Europe division.

 Its UK wholesale business serves countries across the world, particularly in Europe, and there is a wholesale business in the US.